Car Insurance for Driving to Mexico: What U.S. Drivers Must Know

 1. Buy Online Before You Go (Best Option)

-Online providers like Mexpro, Sanborn's, Bestmex, and Progressive allow you to enter your vehicle information and trip dates to get an instant quote and printable policy in minutes.
+Online providers like Mexpro, Sanborn's, Baja Bound, and Progressive allow you to enter your vehicle information and trip dates to get an instant quote and printable policy in minutes.
 This is the most convenient method and gives you time to compare coverage options before you're standing at the border.
+Mexpro is widely regarded as the best option for comprehensive nationwide Mexico coverage, while Baja Bound is a popular, lower-cost choice for trips to the Baja Peninsula specifically.

 2. Buy at the Border

 Several insurance companies operate walk-in offices and kiosks at major border crossings.
-Sanborn's, for example, has more than 30 physical locations along the U.S.-Mexico border in cities like El Paso, Brownsville, and San Diego.
-This is a good option for last-minute travelers, but expect shorter lines if you shop during off-peak hours.
+Sanborn's, for example, has been operating since 1959 and maintains numerous physical locations along the U.S.-Mexico border in cities like El Paso, Brownsville, and San Diego.
+This is a good option for last-minute travelers, but expect less time to compare your options carefully.

 Buy Online